ktbyers/ktb_journal/2025/march.md

 ## Books

 I have mostly completed "Avogadro Corp".
 A fictional account of AI taking over.
 It was a good read, but not very believable.
-Note, I also run fairly optimistic when it comes to technology, AI, and human progress.
+Note, I run fairly optimistic when it comes to technology, AI, and human progress.

 <br />